accelazh/ceph-allinone/README.md

 Git downloaded source code, make & make install generated library files and executable files will not be removed.
 Because they don't need to and you can manage them using `make`.
 It is the configuration and data files of ceph services that are cleaned.
 After this command you will get a fresh clean environment, ready to re-install.

-At anytime, you can re-install ceph services using below command.
+At anytime, even when installation totally corrupted and failed, you can re-install ceph services using below command.
 No need to stop service or run `purge-all.sh`, because they are already included.

 ```bash
 ./config-all.sh